Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 optional This parameter allows setting a server-side filter to decrease the size of the response from the OLAP cube.

-For example, to show reports for only one specific year set the subquery like so: "subquery": "select {[Delivery Date].[Calendar].[Calendar Year].&[2008]} on columns from [Adventure Works]".
-See an example on JSFiddle.
+For example, to show reports for only one specific year set the subquery like so: "subquery": "select {[Delivery Date].[Calendar].[Calendar Year].&[2008]} on columns from [Adventure Works]" Live example.

 requestHeaders